shanecelis/bevy_asky/README.md

 # Architecture

 This crate uses a Model-View-Controller (MVC) architecture.
-Normally, I am not too enthusiastic about MVC because there is a lot of ambiguity about what goes where especially when it comes to the controller aspect.
+Normally I am not too enthusiastic about MVC because there is a lot of ambiguity about what goes where especially when it comes to the controller aspect.
 However, I found that within Bevy's Entity-Component-Systems (ECS) architecture, MVC enjoys much